MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-https.md

    1. Exit the utility.

-1. Enable SSL/TLS 1.2 for your database:
+1. Enable SSL/TLS 1.2 for your remote database:

-   + For the default H2 database:

-     1. Do this.

    + For a [SQL Server database](../deployr-install-on-windows.md#postgresql):